 As the only company specialising in kayak rentals, enjoy provide a comprehensive safety briefing before heading on your adventure.
 This covers everything: from packing, kayak technique, weather and planning/modifying the journey, stowage and sea-conditions, map interpretation, to those important emergency procedures.

-After your safety briefing at our base we take you and your latest design kayak North to Onetahuti beach by water taxi.
-Using your new skills, and information of ‘must see places’ from our briefing, make your way south.
-Heading for Marahau over four wonderful days with the prevailing sea breeze at your back, it’s leisurely paced but packed full of wonder.
+After a safety briefing you and your kayak travel North to Onetahuti beach by water taxi.
+Use your new skills, and information of ‘must see places’ from the briefing and make your way south.
+Heading for Marahau over four wonderful days with the prevailing sea breeze at your back, the pace is leisurely but packed full of wonder.

 Recommended campsites: Night 1 Onetahuti.
 Night 2 Bark Bay or Mosquito Bay.
 Night 3: Observation Beach or Te Pukatea Bay.
 Camp passes included in price which we book on your behalf.